 If an employer asks you to work more than your weekly allowed hours during term time, explain that you cannot do this as you must comply with the conditions of your immigration permission.
 Some employers may tell you that it is fine to do just a few hours extra a week, or that you must only maintain an average of less 10 or 20 hours per week, or that overtime does not count.
 None of these things are true: you would be working illegally.
 For more information see Consequences of breaching a work condition below.

-You can work full-time during the University vacations that apply to your programme of study.
+You can work full-time (or any hours above the term-time limit) during the University vacations that apply to your programme of study.
 If you are an undergraduate, your vacations will be the standard Christmas, Easter and summer vacations that apply to your programme.
-If you are studying on a one year taught post-graduate programme, your vacations will usually be just at Christmas and Easter: the summer is not vacation time.
+If you are studying on a one year taught postgraduate programme, your vacations will usually be just at Christmas and Easter: the summer is not vacation time.
 You use this time to complete a project or dissertation, or sit exams, and you can only work a maximum of 20 hours per week until the official end date of your programme.
-However, exceptionally, your dissertation/project supervisor may authorise a short (up to four weeks) vacation period during this period, either before or after the dissertation has been submitted, to allow you to undertake a self-contained work-placement that finishes before your official end date (as stated on your CAS).
-This four week vacation period cannot be used to undertake a full-time job that extends beyond the end of your official course end date (as stated on your CAS) as this would amount to early completion of your course and would not be a vacation.
-If you wish to begin a full-time job that continues past your official course end date you must wait until the official end date on your CAS.
+See Queen Mary's calendar for the official term dates.

 Postgraduate research students